srvk/how2-dataset/README.md

 Dependencies:
 - [sclite](http://www1.icsi.berkeley.edu/Speech/docs/sctk-1.2/sclite.htm).

-You can find a hypothesis example corresponding to the system with `18.4 WER` of Table 2 [2019 Caglayan et al.](https://arxiv.org/pdf/1811.03865.pdf) in ./test/hyp.filtered.word.wer.r5f045.max150.dev5.beam10.sclite.
+You can find a hypothesis example corresponding to the system with `18.4 WER` of Table 2 of [2019 Caglayan et al.](https://arxiv.org/pdf/1811.03865.pdf) in `./test/hyp.filtered.word.wer.r5f045.max150.dev5.beam10.sclite`.

 To score this hyptohesis, you should execute the following command